MOLLE Fighting Load Carrier & Pouches

 Individual Body Armor

-The PASGT vest is being replaced by IBA, as the SAPI plates provide Level III protection, an improvement from the Level II PASGT vest.
-Pictured is the Point Blank IBA OTV as supplied to the Army.
+The now replaced by IBA, as the SAPI plates provide Level IV protection, an improvement from the Level II PASGT vest.
+Pictured is the Point Blank and other contractors IBA OTV as supplied to the Army.
 In addition to the OTV, there is neck protection, a throat protector, and groin protector that can be configured as part of the IBA.
+The Troop does not use the current Tactical Assault Panel.

 Protective Mask